mbhall88/container_recipes/README.md

 directory within each theme.
 Subsequently, each version of a program also has it's own subdirectory with a Dockerfile.

+*For previous Singularity recipes, check the repository commit history.*

 [quay]: https://quay.io/user/mbhall88